blackmagic-debug/black-magic-org/upgrade.md

 [release](https://github.com/blackmagic-debug/bmputil/releases).
 These should work out-of-the-box with no extra dependencies or software needing to be installed.

-Alternatively `cargo binstall` can be used.
-Which allows for easy updates of `bmputil-cli`.
+Alternatively `cargo binstall` can be used to have an easily-updatable binary installation of `bmputil-cli`.
 We recommend the following order of operations:

 * [Install rustup](https://rustup.rs/)